Rutland (city), Vermont: Events in Rutland

 The Rutland Halloween Parade has taken place annually since 1960.
 In the early 1970s, the Rutland Halloween Parade was used as the setting of a number of superhero comic books, including Batman #237, Justice League of America #103, Freedom Fighters #6, Amazing Adventures #16, Avengers #83, and The Mighty Thor #207.
 The parade celebrated its 50th anniversary in 2009.

 In popular culture

-Multiple episodes of the truTV reality show, Speeders, feature the Rutland City Police Department.
+Multiple episodes of the truTV reality show Speeders feature the Rutland City Police Department.
 The city has been the setting for many feature films and cable TV movies by film studio Edgewood Studios and filmmaker David Giancola.
-The city's famous annual Halloween Parade has inspired many issues of early DC Comics and continues to do so.

 In Amazon's 2019 series Hanna, when the titular character is given a new identity under the name Mia Wolff, she is said to live in Rutland, Vermont.

+The city's famous annual Halloween Parade was featured in a number of comic books published by DC Comics and Marvel Comics, particularly in the late 1970s and early 1980s.